WilliamOlsen/Calculus-III/index.md

 ## Recent updates
 Here's a list of recent updates that I've made to the website.
+  - 11/29: updated link to Hw 8 solutions.
   - Video example for computing the flux of a vector field using techniques from Section 16.7.
 Found under 'Course notes'.

 </div>